The Utah Educational Savings Plan (UESP) offers tax benefits that can help you get more out of your college savings.

-For 2013, Utah individual taxpayers/residents and trusts may claim a 5% state income tax credit on contributions up to $1,840 per qualified beneficiary, equaling $92.
-For taxpayers married filing jointly, the 5% credit may be claimed for contributions of up to $3,680 per qualified beneficiary, equaling $184.
+For 2013, Utah individual taxpayers/residents and trusts may claim a 5 percent state income tax credit on contributions up to $1,840 per qualified beneficiary, equaling up to $92.
+For taxpayers married filing jointly, the 5 percent credit may be claimed for contributions up to $3,680 per qualified beneficiary, equaling up to $184.
 It is not required that married couples taking the tax benefit have separate UESP accounts to claim the joint tax benefit.
 Utah corporations are eligible for a tax deduction up to $1,840 in contributions per qualified beneficiary.
 A joint tax benefit is not allowed for institutional (trusts and corporations) accounts.
-To qualify for the credit or deduction, the beneficiary on the account must have been designated as such before age 19.
+To qualify for the credit or deduction, the beneficiary on the account must be designated as such before age 19.

 Gift Tax Considerations

-Funds contributed to UESP are treated as a completed gift to the beneficiary for federal estate and gift tax purposes.
+Funds contributed to a UESP account are treated as a completed gift to the beneficiary for federal estate and gift tax purposes.

 Estate Tax Considerations

-Generally, the assets held in an account are not considered part of the account owner’s estate, though the account owner remains in control of the funds.
+Generally, money held in an account is not considered part of the account owner’s estate, though the account owner remains in control of the money.

 For more information on tax advantages, please see Part 9 | Tax Considerations in the Program Description.